luj1985/luj1985.github.com/source/_posts/2012-03-14-construct-hadoop-environment-part-2.markdown

 The I/O model is directly derived from ``QEMU``'s, with support for copy-on-write disk images and other ``QEMU`` features.

-#Prerequisites
-I need remote connect to KVM guest, and all KVM guest should be able to communicate with each other, so I use bridge networking.

-KVM use a modified QEMU to emulate the system, I could follow the QEMU way to configure the network.

 ##Hardware
 CPU must have virtualization instruction set support
 ```